Visualisierung vom neuen Gebäude House of Energy im Verkehrshaus.

 Experience Energy

 With the "Experience Energy!" exhibition, the Museum of Transport offers an interactive approach to the topic of energy and shows what a sustainable energy supply can look like.
-As an extension of the exhibition, the "Climate and Energy" roadshow brings the topics of climate change, climate protection and mobility with renewable energy closer to school classes in the canton of Lucerne.

 We are Swisstainable